-- Each school and/or district reopening plan must ensure all buses (conforming and non-conforming to Federal Motor Carrier Safety Standards, as well as type A, C or D) which are used every day by districts and contract carriers will be cleaned/disinfected once a day. - All school buses (confirming and non-conforming to Federal Motor Carrier Safety Standards, as well as type A, C or D) will be cleaned and disinfected on a regular basis (at least once each school day) with hand held sprayers and other means of disinfection. - Each school and/or district reopening plan ensures high contact spots must be wiped down after each a.m. and p.m. run depending upon the disinfection/cleaning schedule. - There will be additional concentration of cleaning specifically to the high contact spots and areas of the school bus after each a.m. and p.m. run.
+• Each school and/or district reopening plan must ensure all buses (conforming and non-conforming to Federal Motor Carrier Safety Standards, as well as type A, C or D)

+which are used every day by districts and contract carriers will be cleaned/disinfected once a day.

+All school buses (confirming and non-conforming to Federal Motor Carrier Safety Standards, as well as type A, C or D) will be cleaned and disinfected on a regular basis.